 Hi, my name is Cassidy Megan.
 I'm 9 years old and I have epilepsy.
 I started Purple Day because I wanted to tell everyone about epilepsy, especially that all seizures are not the same and that people with epilepsy are ordinary people just like everyone else.
 I also wanted kids with epilepsy to know that they are not alone.

 Before I started Purple Day, I was afraid to tell people about my epilepsy because I thought they would make fun of me.
 After the Epilepsy Association of Nova Scotia, Canada did a presentation in my class, I started to talk with the other kids about my seizures.
 That is when I decided to become a spokesperson for kids with epilepsy.
 Please join me in wearing purple on March 26th to support epilepsy awareness.
 Cassidy (2008)

 Click here to watch our Purple Day TV Ad featuring the founder Cassidy

-You can help us to unmask epilepsy
+You can help us to bring epilepsy out of the shadows

 Please join us in wearing purple on 26 March to support epilepsy awareness worldwide.

 Contact Us Now!